CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby-on-rails.md

 ## Choose rackup application server

-You can select the server by setting an environment variable `CC_RACKUP_SERVER=yourserver` where yourserver is one of `puma` or `uwsgi`. `puma` is the default application server from rails, and thus one of the most commonly used for ruby deployment.
+You can select the server by setting an environment variable `CC_RACKUP_SERVER=yourserver`.
+The only available server as of now is `puma`. `puma` is the default application server from rails, and thus one of the most commonly used for ruby deployment.

 By default, when creating a new ruby application, an environment variable is automatically added: `CC_RACKUP_SERVER=puma`.

-If you remove this environment variable or set its value to `uwsgi`, your application will run using [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/). uWSGI's main goal is to run as much as possible in parallel, thus aiming at being faster.
-Note that this is only supported for ruby 2.3.

 If you select puma, you will need to also add it to your dependencies: `bundle add puma`, and commit the resulting changes (this is automatic for projects generated using `rails new`).